 and do a workout together, virtually!
 It’s a great way to keep connected and helps to establish a routine.
 You can also make sure they are doing the moves correctly and not too intensely.

 If they don’t use the internet at all, then why not just call them on the phone and talk them through the workout?
 Keeping up contact is important, and talking them through the moves will help them feel encouraged and supported.

 Tip #4 – Listen to Music

 Listening to music is a fantastic idea for anxious dementia patients.
 Music helps to keep the brain active, and it often promotes memory.
 Also, music helps the brain to relieve stress and feelings of anxiety.

 If you’re supporting somebody from a distance, arrange a time to call them and curate a playlist together of their favorite songs.
-Many great programs allow you to do this, such as Spotify, Apple Music, or Amazon Music.
+Many great programs allow you to do this, such as Spotify

 Or, have a musical conversation with them over a phone or video call.
 Arrange a time to sit down together, play their favorite tracks, and sing along together.

 You should also encourage them to listen to radio stations that play older records that they may recognize and enjoy.
 There are some excellent resources online made with dementia patients in mind, including the Reminiscence Radio Show